 MA Program Requirements

-Graduate Students should consult the Office of Graduate Studies' wesbite for important dates and policies relevant to program completion:
+Current MA students should also be aware of the Office of Graduate Studies' website for important dates and policies relevant to program completion:

 Click on the links below for answers to specific questions:

 University-mandated requirements for the MA degree are listed on pages 69-71 of the 2012-13 PSU Bulletin.